Welcome to the Hurford family web site. Before we go any further, let's tell you a little about ourselves:

 in the place, the garden has several cat-graves, but there's generally at least one of them living with us at any one time.
 Currently we

-have two - one of whom came into the house when she was a kitten (we assume she was a stray) some years ago, the other came from my
+have two - one of whom came into the house when she was a kitten (we assume she was a stray) some years ago, the other came from our

 daughter, who'd taken him in but who couldn't give him an outdoor life.
 The cats can just about manage being on opposite sides of the same

-room, but that's about as friendly as it gets!
+room, but that's about as friendly as it gets (unless it is breakfast-time)!